 We focused on picking more of the Camarosa variety, because I knew I’d want to use them in a few recipes.
 We did sample a few Sweet Charlies, and they were delicious!
 Perfect for strawberry shortcake or sliced on a salad.
 Along the way, I managed to pick up some tips on growing berries that will help us all have better yields, even if we’re not planning to host a U-Pick strawberry patch in our backyards.

 - Don’t pick the flowers- While this may seem like a no-brainer, the blooms on a strawberry plant are actually the strawberries themselves.
 So leave them be, and roughly 21 days later you’ll have a ripe berry.

 - Mound it up- Growing berries in a raised bed is wonderful for drainage, but if you’re planting in a traditional row (or in a random bed like us) then be sure to create a mound for your plant.
 This helps keep the berries from sitting in water, which could lead to rotting.
 And if possible, use drip irrigation to keep from spraying down your strawberry plants with water.

-- Cut off the runners- We’re not talking about those folks who jog past your house in short shorts, but rather those long shoots that come out of your strawberry plant looking to create a sister plant.
+- Cut off the runners- Those long shoots that come off of your strawberry plant are looking to create a sister plant.
 Sister plants are great if you’re primarily looking to create more plants for next year, but if you want a higher yield, then cut those runners back so your plant focuses its energy on making berries.